 You can read all about it in this article below:

-The RCC launched in December 2014, with local chapters established around the world.
+The RCC launched in December 2014, with local chapters established worldwide.
 It is reported that by 2015, the RCC had 600 paying members.
-By late 2016, membership had increased 7,600 members and today, it’s over at 12,500.
+By late 2016, membership had increased to 7,600 members and today, it’s over at 24,000.

 - Exclusive Rapha club kit.
 Only available to members

-- Half price express shipping on all rapha.cc orders
+- Half-price express shipping on all Rapha.cc orders

 - Support at the world’s biggest sportives, including l’Etape du Tour and Mallorca 312